Executive chef and owner SMW Inspired

+In late 2010 he reconnected with Tourondel in Panama for the opening of the Hotel Manrey on bustling Calle Uruguay in the heart of Panama City.
 Thereafter, Food & Beverage Director Christian Klaus hired him to consult on The Grill Room, a Mediterranean-influenced restaurant at The Four Seasons Hotel Beirut in Lebanon.
-In 2013, Wambach joined contemporary, Michelin-starred restaurant Marc Forgione as chef de cuisine in New York.
+In 2013, Wambach joined Michelin-starred Marc Forgione as chef de cuisine of the contemporary American restaurant in New York City.

 Returning to Chicago in 2014, Wambach led the five-star Four Seasons Chicago as executive chef, revamping Allium Restaurant to receive three stars from the Chicago Tribune.
 He was also one of two company chefs invited to headline Chef Fest in Hualālai, Hawaii.